 External Ids for TFEB Gene

 GeneCards Summary for TFEB Gene

 TFEB (Transcription Factor EB) is a Protein Coding gene.
-Diseases associated with TFEB include translocation renal cell carcinoma and pycnodysostosis.
-Among its related pathways are Translational Control and Apoptosis and Autophagy.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription regulatory region DNA binding.
+Diseases associated with TFEB include Renal Cell Carcinoma, Xp11-Associated and Pycnodysostosis.
+Among its related pathways are PI3K-AKT-mTOR signaling pathway and therapeutic opportunities and Translational Control.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein dimerization activity.
 An important paralog of this gene is MITF.